jancerman/kontent-docs-web/README.md

 * `Jira.Token` - Jira API key (used for feedback form)
 * `Jira.TMSNTST` - Jira Project codename (used for feedback form)
 * `Jira.IssueType` - Jira Issue index (used for feedback form)
+* `referenceRenderUrl` - URL of the Open API Processor that provides HTML of API references

 ## How To Contribute
 Feel free to open a new issue where you describe your proposed changes, or even create a new pull request from your branch with proposed changes.